CONNECT-platform/codedoc-docs/docs/md/index.md

 # Usage

-Assume you have this repo on github named `my-project` and want to write documentations for it using codedoc.
-First of all, clone your repo to a folder, and make sure you have codedoc cli installed as well.
+Assume you have a repo on github named `my-project` and want to write documentations for it using codedoc.
+Install the codedoc cli, clone your repo locally, then:

 ```bash
 cd my-project                # --> go to your project folder